 Then we filled it with pretend cooking utensils (these in particular are also eco-friendly):

 8. Play in the backyard or patio

-Banana bread is one of the easiest baking activities to make.
-Many recipes don’t even call for a mixer!
-Plus your little one will enjoy smashing bananas and helping you make the yummy treat.
+Your toddler will also enjoy smashing bananas and helping you make the yummy treat.
 Best of all, you now have an after dinner treat on hand.